WHY CHECK CALLER?

 - The caller is pressuring you to make a payment, often through a wire transfer or gift card.
 This is a common tactic used by scammers.

 - The caller's phone number may appear to be from a legitimate organization, but it is actually a spoofed number.
 This can be difficult to detect, but you can try calling the organization back at a number you know is legitimate to verify the caller's identity.

 - The caller may ask for you to verify personal information that they already know.
 This is a tactic used by scammers to make you believe they are a legitimate organization.

 - They may ask you to pay with gift card or wire transfer.
 This is a common tactic used by scammers, because once you've sent the payment, it's difficult to trace and recover.

 It's important to be cautious when receiving unexpected calls and to never give out personal information or make payments over the phone unless you are absolutely sure the caller is legitimate.

 What is Caller ID spoofing?

 Caller ID spoofing is the practice of altering the information transmitted to a telephone caller's Caller ID display to falsely indicate the origin of the call.
+For example, this phone number has been conspicuous in the past.
 This is often done to conceal the identity of the caller, or to impersonate a different individual or organization.
 Caller ID spoofing can be done using various methods, such as using a caller ID spoofing service, a VoIP application, or manipulating the caller ID information at the telephone exchange level.
 Caller ID spoofing is illegal in some countries and can be used for fraud or harassment.